 Appion refrigerant recovery machines are unique in that there is no refrigerant directly introduced into the compressor crankcase.
-This allows the G1Single to easily and efficiently clear out refrigerant at the end of the recovery process.
+This allows the G5Twin to easily and efficiently clear out refrigerant at the end of the recovery process.
 However, as with all recovery machines, trace refrigerant vapors may remain and should be cleared out when switching between different types of refrigerant.

-When you are changing between refrigerant types, any refrigerant remaining in the recovery machine should be drawn into a deeply evacuated cylinder before switching.
-Then, to prevent any cross-contamination, it is recommended that a vacuum pump be connected to the output port of the G1Single (with a closed ball valve attached to the input port), and run the vacuum pump to completely evacuate the machine of any trace refrigerant vapors.
+When you are changing between refrigerant types, any refrigerant remaining in the recovery machine should be drawn into a deeply evacuated recovery cylinder before switching.
+Then, to prevent any cross-contamination, it is recommended that a vacuum pump be connected to the output port of the G5Twin (keep the Input Valve closed and the Output Valve open), and run the vacuum pump to completely evacuate the machine of any trace refrigerant vapors.